Top 5 Best Microsoft Office Alternatives of 2023

 There are a few reasons why you might prefer to use an MS Office alternative instead, such as:

-• Performance – An easy reason to seek an alternative is that you aren’t pleased with MS Office’s performance.
-Perhaps you keep getting errors, or things are running too slow too often.
+An obvious reason to seek an MS Office alternative is that you aren’t pleased with its performance.
+Perhaps you keep getting errors (or things are running too slow, too often).

-• User-friendliness – MS Office is relatively easy to pick up, but learning some of the more advanced features of each of its apps can be a confusing endeavor.
+MS Office is relatively easy to pick up.
+That said, learning some of the more advanced features of each app can be confusing.

-• Lack of features – Although MS Office apps are stuffed to the brim with features, there’s always a chance you can find a feature missing.
+Although MS Office apps are absolutely packed with features, there’s always a chance you’ll find a feature that’s missing.

 Is a Microsoft Office Substitute Worth the Cost?